-- (1) The underwriting discount and commission with respect to shares sold in this offering, which is a one-time fee, is the only sales load paid in connection with this offering. - (2) Amount reflects estimated offering expenses of approximately \$900,000. - (3) The expenses of the dividend reinvestment plan are included in "other expenses." - Our management fee under the Investment Management Agreement is based on our gross assets.
-Although the base management fee will be 2.00 percent of our gross assets, the investment adviser has agreed to waive a portion of the base management fee such that the base management fee will equal 1.50 percent from the consummation of this offering through September 30, 2007, 1.75 percent from October 1, 2007 through March 31, 2008, and 2.00 percent threafter.
-See "Management-Investment management agreement" and footnote 5 below. - (5) Based on our current business plan, we anticipate that a substantial portion of the net proceeds of this offering will be invested within 12 to 18 months, and all of the net proceeds will be invested within two years, in accordance with our investment objective.
-We expect that it will take more than three months to invest all of the proceeds of this offering, in part because privately negotiated investments in illiquid securities or private middle-market companies require substantial due diligence and structuring.
-During this period, we expect that we will not have any capital gains and only an insignificant amount of interest income that will not exceed the quarterly Hurdle discussed below.
+(1) The underwriting discounts and commissions with respect to shares sold in this offering, which is a one-time fee, is the only sales load paid in connection with this offering.

+(2) Amount reflects estimated offering expenses of approximately \$300,000.

+(3) The expenses of the dividend reinvestment plan are included in "other expenses."

+- (4) Our management fee under the Investment Management Agreement (as defined under "Discussion of Expected Operating Plans-Contractual Obligations") is based on our gross assets.
+See "Management-Investment management agreement" and footnote 5 below. - (5) Based on our current business plan, we anticipate that a substantial portion of the net proceeds of this offering will be used within 12-18 months and all of the net proceeds will be used within two years, in accordance with our investment objective, and we expect that we will not have any capital gains and only an insignificant amount of interest income that will not exceed the quarterly Hurdle discussed below.
 As a result, we do not anticipate paying any incentive fees in the first year after the completion of this offering.
 Once fully invested, we expect the incentive fees we pay to increase to the extent we earn greater interest income through our investments in portfolio companies and, to a lesser extent, realize capital gains upon the sale of equity investments in our portfolio companies.
 The incentive fee consists of two parts: